danielcspaiva/Bomberman-Clone/README.md

 ## Instructions

-The game has two different modes, single player and multi player.
-Enemies will spawn in random locations, place bombs so you can kill them.
+You control a character that places bombs that explode after a few seconds and can kill enemies.
+Enemies will spawn in random locations, wander around and give you damage if they touch you, so avoid them and kill them with your bombs.

+Everytime you kill an enemie there is an 80% chance of it dropping a power up.
 There are three Power-ups that can increase your bomb capacity, bomb reach and player speed.

-Everytime you kill an enemie there is an 80% chance of it dropping a power up.
-On multi player mode your goal is to defeat the other player.
+On single player mode your goal is to kill as many enemies as possible.
+On multiplayer mode your goal is to defeat the other player.

 The controls are as follows: